A tower connecting gauge groups to string topology: Second construction of : the higher coassembly map

 This functor $\alpha$ forgets the data of $X'$ and includes $X'$ into $X$.
 The natural map of homotopy limits defined above is again induced by a pullback of diagrams along $\alpha$, so we just have to show that $\alpha$ is homotopy initial.
 Given an object $\jl \times \Delta[q] \overset\varphi\ra S_\cdot X$ in the target category, the overcategory $(\alpha \downarrow \varphi)$ has as its objects the factorizations of $\varphi$

 where $X' \subset X$ must be a finite subcomplex.
 But of course each $q$-simplex lands inside a unique smallest subcomplex; taking the union over all $\jl$ gives a smallest finite subcomplex containing the image of $\Delta^q \times \jl$.
-This gives a terminal object for the overcategory $(\alpha \downarrow \varphi)$, so it's contractible and we are done proving (3).
+This gives a terminal object for the overcategory $(\alpha \downarrow \varphi)$, so it is contractible and we are done proving (3).

-\subsection{$P_n F$ for Based Spaces}
+\subsection{$P_n F$ for based spaces}

 The argument mimics the one above, so we will only point out what is different.
 The category $\cat C_n$ becomes a subcategory of based simplicial sets consisting of objects of the form

 with one such object for each choice of $p$ and $i$.
 Each map